fbpx

 Medieval Stratford – The Clopton Story

-The bridge still stands to this day and includes a plaque reading: “In the year 1462, Sir Hugh Clopton built this bridge of stone over the River Avon at his own expense for the common use and benefit of the people of Stratford-upon-Avon.”
+The town agreed, and the Clopton Bridge was built.
+It still stands today, complete with a plaque that honours his generosity.
+Reading “In the year 1462, Sir Hugh Clopton built this bridge of stone over the River Avon at his own expense for the common use and benefit of the people of Stratford-upon-Avon.”
+Sir Hugh Clopton remains a symbol of civic pride and local philanthropy.

 Early years